How to Make the Perfect Oolong Matcha Latte

 Water temperature

-Matcha and hōjicha naturally clump.
-Sifting ensures the powder disperses evenly, giving you a smoother texture and more consistent flavor from the first sip to the last.
+Clumping isn't necessarily a sign of bad matcha.
+Fine powders naturally clump.
+Sifting ensures even dispersion, giving you a smoother texture and consistent flavor from first sip to last.

 Whisking vs. shaking